 What Detroit was to the USA and the car industry, Rijeka was to Yugoslavia and the shipbuilding industry.
 It’s still an industrial city, which you can tell by just one look: concrete, ships, cranes, docks – they all form the panorama of the city.

 Unfortunately, Croatia’s industry suffered during the war of the ’90s.
 Today, abandoned factories and jobless workers are associated with our dirty transition from socialist to capitalist economy and theft that took place for decades later.
 Politicians know that people know about it, so they avoid the subject.

 And what Rijeka did?
-They celebrated with Opera Industriale!
+They celebrated the opening of the European capital of culture 2020 with Opera Industriale!
 Hundreds of musicians and singers performed dressed in their work uniforms, proudly showing their legacy and identity and making the music mixed with factory sounds.

 Not only that, they sang a famous partisan song Ciao bella and this is how it looked like (3:30 is where I get goosebumps if you are impatient)

 In the comment section, you can see a lot of support coming from all parts of former Yugoslavia, with some proudly calling themselves ”the children of the Third May” (Third May is the name of the shipyard, named after the date when Rijeka was liberated by the partisan army).